-One of the most captivating trends to have appeared in the last few years, has been the rise of “alternative meats”.
-With more diners choosing to leave animal meat out of their meal choices – whether it’s for health, ethical or environmental reasons – this is the perfect time for restaurants to include “alternative meats” into their menus.
+One of the most captivating trends to have appeared in the last few years has been the rise of “alternative meats.”
+With more diners choosing to leave animal meat out of their meal choices – whether it is for health, ethical, or environmental reasons – this is the perfect time for restaurants to include “alternative meats” into their dishes and menus.

 And your choice of alternative meats comes down to two broad categories – plant-based meat or lab-grown meat.

-Making meat from plants isn’t a new idea – after all, veggie burgers have been around for decades.
-Of course, while veggie burger patties don’t really taste like beef or chicken, plant-based meats are rapidly gaining in popularity because they taste just like animal meat.
+Plant-based meat is not a new concept.
+After all, veggie burgers have been around for decades.
+But while veggie burgers were created as a vegetarian and vegan option, veggie patties don’t really taste like beef, chicken, or pork.
+On the other hand, plant-based meats are rapidly gaining popularity even amongst meat eaters because they taste just like animal meat.

-How are these incredible tasting meats created?
-There are several ways this can be done, but the most popular technique is known as “high-moisture extrusion”.
-Plant-proteins are put inside a barrel and go through thermal and mechanical stresses – a process that involves a variety of heating, cooling and shearing techniques – to produce an end product that is essentially plant proteins with a meat-like texture.
-By altering the process slightly, the characteristics of the end product can also be tailored accordingly.
+So, how are plant-based meats created?
+There are several methods, but the most popular technique is known as the “high-moisture extrusion”.
+Plant-proteins are put inside a barrel before going through thermal and mechanical stresses – a process that involves a variety of heating, cooling, and shearing techniques – to produce a product that is essentially plant proteins with a meat-like texture.
+By altering the texture process slightly, the characteristics of each plant-based meat can also be changed.

-These meat-like plant proteins are now ready to be made into burger patties, meatballs, meat pieces, and other products that restaurants can readily use to either create brand-new recipes, or to conjured up a special “meatless” version of an existing (and usually highly popular) dish.
+These meat-like plant proteins are now ready to be made into ‘meat products’, much like UFS’s The Vegetarian Butcher noChicken Burger patties, and NoMeatball meatballs.
+These plant-based meat products are then ready for restaurants to use, either to create brand-new recipes or to conjure up a special “meatless” version of an existing (and usually highly popular) dish.

-Also known as “cultured meat”, lab-grown meat takes a different approach towards creating meat.
+Also known as “cultured meat”, lab-grown meat takes on a different approach to creating ‘alternative’ meats.
 Lab-grown meat uses muscle samples and stem cells from animals, then cultivates (i.e., grows) this small sample into a large amount of meat.

-At present, plant-based meats are starting to play an increasingly important role in restaurant’s menus – especially as chefs want to create dishes that appeal to the expanding numbers of flexitarian diners across the country.
+At present, plant-based meats are starting to play an increasingly important role in restaurant menus – especially as chefs are looking to create dishes that appeal to the expanding numbers of flexitarian diners across the country.